 Multiple applicants from a single research group are allowed to apply.
 However, such applicants should understand that award application reviewers may prioritize the applications so that only one individual per investigator's research group receives an award.
 This decision will be based on funding availability and the criteria listed above.

-The Tony B. Academic Travel Award honors Tony Beugelsdijk, Los Alamos National Laboratory, an Association for Laboratory Automation (ALA) co-founder who passed away in August 2009.
+The Tony B. Travel Award honors Tony Beugelsdijk, Los Alamos National Laboratory, an Association for Laboratory Automation (ALA) co-founder who passed away in August 2009.
 Tony played a very inspirational and instrumental role in laboratory robotics and made significant contributions to ALA, the former LabAutomation conference and exhibition, and the scientific community as a whole.
 We are honored to remember him through a program that recognizes up-and-coming researchers who have demonstrated outstanding achievement in laboratory science and technology.